How to plan your first Disney World or Disneyland vacation

 Disney's Happily Ever After fireworks show at Magic Kingdom (Photo: Kent Phillips)

-Disney’s fireworks show are a highlight at Magic Kingdom (Photo: Kent Phillips)
+Disney’s fireworks show is a highlight at Magic Kingdom (Photo: Kent Phillips)

-Even for the most roll-with-the-punches kids, the amount of stimulation you get in a day at Disney can sometimes be too much.
-One of the most overlooked Disney strategies is the midday nap, especially if you’re a family of early risers.
+Even for the most roll-with-the-punches kids and adults, the amount of stimulation you get in a day at Disney can sometimes be too much.
+One of the most overlooked Disney strategies is the midday nap, especially if you’re the family who used the rope drop strategy and got to the parks early.

 THEME PARK ETIQUETTE: What to Wear to Disney World (and What to Avoid)

-Disney theme park tickets are good for the whole day’s admission as long as the park doesn’t fill to capacity or if there’s a special event.
+Disney theme park tickets are good for the whole day’s admission as long as the park doesn’t reach capacity.
 And if you have a park hopper pass, it’s easy to switch parks for the afternoon or evening and squeeze in a much-needed reset between all the magic.
-Have lunch in the parks or back at the resort, hang out by the pool, or just catch some shut-eye for a few hours during the hottest parts of the day.
-It’s a great way to decompress.
+My favorite ways to take a break include having lunch in the park, then heading back to the resort to hang out by the pool or catch some shut-eye for a few hours during the hottest parts of the day.
+It’s a great way to decompress and reset for a fun evening ahead.

 Speaking of overstimulation, if there’s one thing that really puts kids (and sometimes parents, to be honest) over the edge, it’s the evening fireworks at Disney.
 If thunderstorms or loud bangs send your kids cowering under the bed, then for the love of all things Mickey do not take them to watch the fireworks.
-Make a hasty exit around 7:30 p.m. and avoid a meltdown.
+Try to exit the park about an hour before the fireworks to avoid a meltdown.

 MAGICAL PERKS: The Complete Guide to Disney Vacation Club

 I know, I know.
 The fireworks are amazing!
 You can ooh and ahh!
 But you know what else is awesome?
-Night swimming at your resort pool where you can see fireworks from a (quiet) distance, depending on the night.
+Night swimming, roasting marshmallows over a bonfire, or watching a movie as a family, all of which can be done at most Disney resort hotels.

 3. Do You Experience Motion Sickness Easily?